Cemetery: Cemetery key

-The key is a zental element of Christianity.
-Keys of death and hell as a metaphor and synonym for these often stands the cemetery key. - "Christ says: I was dead, and behold, I am alive from eternity to eternity, and have the keys of death and hell."
-(Revelation 1:18).
-Peter is given privilege to allow different groups to enter the Kingdom of Heaven.
-He gets three keys that he uses.
-(Acts 2:37, 38; 8:14-17; 10:44-48) Today it is also integrated in many games as the "graveyard key holder".
+The key is a central element of Christianity.
+Keys of death and hell as a metaphor and synonym for these often stands the cemetery key.
+Today it is also integrated in many games as the "graveyard key holder".

 Burial registers

 Usually there is a legal requirement to maintain records regarding the burials (or interment of ashes) within a cemetery.
 These burial registers usually contain (at a minimum) the name of the person buried, the date of burial and the location of the burial plots within the cemetery, although some contain far more detail.
 The Arlington National Cemetery, one of the United States' largest military cemeteries, has a registry, The ANC Explorer, which contains details such as photographs of the front and back of the tombstones.
 Burial registers are an important resource for genealogy.

 Land use

 In order to physically manage the space within the cemetery (to avoid burials in existing graves) and to record locations in the burial register, most cemeteries have some systematic layout of graves in rows, generally grouped into larger sections as required.
 Often the cemetery displays this information in the form of a map, which is used both by the cemetery administration in managing their land use and also by friends and family members seeking to locate a particular grave within the cemetery.